defenseunicorns/leapfrogai-deployment/INSTALL-CPU.md

 The following assumptions are being made for the writing of these installation steps:

 - User has a standard Unix-based operating system installed
+  - Some commands may need to be modified depending on your CLI and package manager
 - User has root (`sudo su`) access
   - Rootless mode details can be found here in [Docker's documentation](https://docs.docker.com/engine/security/rootless/)